KeyMatchNet: Zero-Shot Pose Estimation in 3D Point Clouds by Generalized Keypoint Matching: Experiments

 The network was trained on a PC environment with two NVIDIA GeForce RTX 2080 GPUs.
 The network was trained for 120 epochs lasting approximately six days (141 hours).
 For each object we generate 160 point clouds giving an epoch size of 232,000.

 The network is trained with a batch size of 14, with 7 on each GPU, using the Adam optimizer \cite{kingma2014adam}, with an initial learning rate of 0.0001.
 We use a step scheduler with a step size of 20 and the gamma parameter set to 0.7.
-The loss is calculated with cross entropy using a 0.2/0.8 split for segmentation and keypoint loss.
-For the keypoint loss only points belonging to the object is used.
+The loss is calculated using cross entropy with segmentation and keypoint loss weighted 0.2 and 0.8, respectively.
+For the keypoint loss only points belonging to the object are used.
 Group norm \cite{wu2018group} with size 32 is used as opposed to Batch Norm as a result of the small batch size.

-Dropout is applied after the object features, as the network should not overfit to a specific part of the object, and is used after the to concurrent linear layers.
-The dropout is set to 40~\%, used after the last two linear layers of the object feature and the first two of the combined feature.
+The dropout is set to 40~\%, and applied as shown in Fig.~\ref{fig:network}.
+The dropout on the object features is used as the network should not overfit to specific parts of the object.
 Additionally, up to 0.7~\% Gaussian noise is applied to the object and scene point clouds, and 10~\% position shift is applied to the object point cloud.